Animal Communication

 How the Navy influenced my animal communication

 People ask me how the Navy influenced my animal communication.
-Or more to the point, “How the heck does a Naval Officer become an animal communicator??!!”
+Or more to the point, “How the heck does a retired Naval Officer become an animal communicator??!!”

 To help you understand my perspective, please let go of military stereotypes where we’re the same as Borg drones.
 For non-Star Trek fans, the Borg were a pseudo-species of cybernetic humanoids or cyborgs.”
 And Borg drones were “assimilated individuals with Borg technology and joined with the hive mind.”